Are you planning your Tennessee trip and are in search of the best things to do in Nashville TN? Our guide is here to help!

 The Andrew Jackson: Born for a Storm is an award-winning exhibit.
 It focuses on Jackson being an orphan, his flexibility as a general, and his fantastic vision as the 7th President of the USA.

 Jackson built The Hermitage and lived there following his presidency, and is buried there.
 Inside you will find original furnishings and bound books of newspapers, which Jackson kept as a reference.

 The guided tour takes you through bedrooms, the living room, and the impressively set dining room.

 Outside you will find the cemetery where Jackson and his family have been buried.
-You can also visit Alfred’s, an enslaved person, grave who requested to be laid to rest beside his master.
+You can also visit Alfred’s, the grave of an enslaved man who requested to be laid to rest beside his master.

 Nearby you can also walk into Alfred’s cabin, where many as ten enslaved people could have lived.

 Inside the Johnny Cash Museum, you can spend time honoring the “Man in Black.”